Huang Ching-yin: 2020 legislative election

 On 6 August 2019, the Taiwan People's Party was established, with Huang as a founding member.
 On 19 November 2019, the Taiwan People's Party issued its party list of candidates for the role of legislator-at-large; Huang appeared as the thirteenth name on a list of 28, a position that was not high enough on the list to secure her election to the Legislative Yuan in 2020.

-Taipei City Council elections
+2022 Taipei City Council elections

-Huang Ching-yin resigned from her position on the staff of then Deputy Mayor of Taipei Huang Shan-shan to run for election to the Taipei City Council, running on the Taiwan People's Party ticket.
-Huang was one of two Taiwan People's Party candidates running in Taipei City Constituency I, which includes the northern Taipei districts of Beitou District and Huang's hometown of Shilin District.